DaveMBush/davembush.github.io/source/_posts/yagni-you-arent-going-to-need-it.md

 Well, one of them might be how you defend your decision to write your code in a particular way.
 If your answer is anything remotely like, “We might need it to do…” you are probably over architecting.

-For example, when you write your code, are you thinking about all of the ways it might be used in the future?
+For example, when you write your code, are you thinking about all the ways it might be used in the future?
 That business rule you are writing, it might be used as a web service, or need to be accessed by JSON.
 You never know.

 But really, unless you need it to do all of that stuff today, you are probably spending more time on the code you are writing than you need to.
 Why?
 Because most of the time all of those, “we might need it to…” never happen.
 And when they do happen, they happen in entirely unexpected ways that you can not foresee.